G20: Summits

+The Brazilian presidency launched the G20 Social, a place where for the first time the organization will bring the civil society into the debate where it can participate and contribute to discussions and policy formulations regarding to the summit.

 Chair rotation

-To decide which member nation gets to chair the G20 leaders' meeting for a given year, all members, except the European Union, are assigned to one of five different groupings, with all but one group having four members, the other having three.
-Nations from the same region are placed in the same group, except Group 1 and Group 2.
+To decide which member nation should hold to chair the G20 leaders' meeting for a given year, all country members are assigned to one of five groupings, with all but one group having four members, the other having three.
+States from the same region are placed in the same group, except Group 1 and Group 2.
 All countries within a group are eligible to take over the G20 Presidency when it is their group's turn.
-Therefore,the states within the relevant group need to negotiate among themselves to select the next G20 President.
+Therefore, the states within the relevant group need to negotiate among themselves to select the next G20 President.
 Each year, a different G20 member country assumes the presidency starting from 1 December until 30 November.
 This system has been in place since 2010, when South Korea, which is in Group 5, held the G20 chair.
 The table below lists the nations' groupings:

 To ensure continuity, the presidency is supported by a "troika" made up of the current, immediate past and next host countries.

 Organization

 The G20 operates without a permanent secretariat or staff.
-The group's chair rotates annually among the members and is selected from a different regional grouping of countries.
+The group's chair (the presidency) rotates annually among the members and is selected from a different regional grouping of countries.
 The incumbent chair establishes a temporary secretariat for the duration of its term, which coordinates the group's work and organizes its meetings.
+Together with the previous and following presidency a so-called troika is formed, to provide a smooth transition of secretariat functions.

-The 2021 summit was held in Italy.
-The 2022 summit is held in Bali, Indonesia.
-The current chair is held by India.
-The 2023 and 2024 summits will be hosted by India and Brazil respectively.
+The 2022 summit was held in Bali, Indonesia.
+India was the chair in 2023 and hosted the 2023 summit.
+South Africa is the current chair and will host the 2025 Johannesburg Summit.

+Additionally because of the lacking of a permanent secretariat the G20 has been relying on the OECD for more institutional competences substituting permanent secretariat functions.

 Proposed permanent secretariat

 In 2010, President of France Nicolas Sarkozy proposed the establishment of a permanent G20 secretariat, similar to the United Nations.
 Seoul and Paris were suggested as possible locations for its headquarters.
 Brazil and China supported the establishment of a secretariat, while Italy and Japan expressed opposition to the proposal.
 South Korea proposed a "cyber secretariat" as an alternative.
-It has been argued that the G20 has been using the OECD as a secretariat.